MCL Tear Concord, MO

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
+Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
 At Axes Physical Therapy in Concord, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Concord, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
+Post-surgery, our Concord, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
 This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Concord, MO Physical Therapy for MCL Tears

-Physical therapy in Concord, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Concord, MO is essential for recovering from an MCL tear, focusing on restoring knee function, strength, and mobility.
 At Axes Physical Therapy in Concord, MO, our approach includes:

 • Range of Motion Exercises: Increasing flexibility and decreasing stiffness over time.